Shady Alsuleiman: Background

 Alsuleiman is the founder of one of Australia's largest youth centres known as the UMA in Sydney, as well as Sydney Islamic College, which delivers Islamic studies to adults.
 He also held the position of the secretary of the Australian National Imams Council (ANIC) from 2006 to 2015.
 He was re-elected as the president in 2019.

 Alsuleiman has been described as "controversial" by Fairfax newspaper WAtoday.
 However, he has also been described as "moderate" by the Sydney Morning Herald, another Fairfax newspaper.
 He has been verbally attacked by British extremist Abu Haleema for some of his fatwas.

 Alsuleiman established the organisation, United Muslims of Australia and in 2016 was elected as the president of Australian National Imams Council (ANIC).

 In April 2018, Alsuleiman was banned from entering the Kingdom of Denmark to stop him from spreading his views there.
 He was the 14th addition to a list of foreign religious preachers which are barred from entering by the Ministry of Immigration and Integration.

 Views

-In 2013, Alsuleiman spoke of what he called the "evil of homosexuality", making broad statements regarding HIV and AIDS disease.”
+In 2013, Alsuleiman spoke of what he called the "evil of homosexuality", making broad statements regarding HIV and AIDS.

 Alsuleiman filed defamation charges against Newscorp in 2017 regarding claims he preached homophobia and hatred towards women and minorities.
 In 2018, it was reported that Alsuleiman had won the case; Newscorp were ordered to pay costs and remove the articles which made the defamatory claims.

 Alsuleiman has signed a Muslim community letter condemning “all forms of intimidation and abuse targeting women”.
-He has been featured in online videos both supporting Sharia Law and respecting woman.
+He has been featured in online videos both supporting sharia law and respecting women.